JohnDev19/Inspect-Element-Prevention/README.md

 # Inspect Element Prevention

-This simple web page prevents users from inspecting elements, accessing developer tools, or using right-click actions through JavaScript.
+This simple web page prevents users from inspecting elements, or using right-click actions through JavaScript.
 It displays a popup message when users try to inspect elements or open developer tools.

 ## Usage